Around the College

-Here are some past and upcoming events in the College of Mass Communication and Media Arts.
+Here are some recent events in the College of Mass Communication and Media Arts.

-- The Big Muddy Film Festival will celebrate its 40th anniversary Feb.
-19-25, 2018.
-Started in 1979, the seven-day event remains one of the oldest film festivals affiliated with a university in the nation and features both competition and non-competition screenings daily.
+- The 39th annual Big Muddy Film Festival will run Feb.
+21-26 at various locations on campus and in Carbondale.
+Started in 1979, the six-day event remains one of the oldest film festivals affiliated with a university in the nation and features both competition and non-competition screenings daily.
 There are juried films in four categories: animation, documentary, experimental and narrative.
 This year’s festival features 80 film screenings from several countries.

 - Ralph E. Becker, a 1955 graduate in speech communications who is considered by many to be among the pioneers of the university’s radio-television program, donated $1 million to renovate and expand the boat house and pavilion on campus lake.
 Details are available here.

 - The recent CROSS-POLLINATION exhibit on Dec.
 9 was a collaboration between graduate students within MCMA and students from the School of Art and Design.
 Faculty leaders were Jennida Chase, assistant professor, Department of Cinema and Photography, and Laurel Fredrickson, assistant professor, Art History.
 CROSS-POLLINATION was a highlight of the college’s fall semester events and drew a large crowd from the university and the community to the Carbondale Community Arts Center.
 A video explaining the event is here.